NnsDao/docs/docs/nomos/airdrop-sharing-whitelist.md

 ![nnsdao Airdrop](https://docs.nnsdao.org/img/media/16422297004097/share.png)

-After clicking on claim airdrop, we have added a sharing benefit, you can share it by clicking on the Twitter icon, and you will be rewarded with a certain number of NDPs officially given by NnsDAO after successful sharing.
+After claiming the airdrop, we added a sharing benefit, you can share it by clicking the twitter icon, share and @dfinity @dominic_w @ICPSwap, after successful sharing, you will get a certain amount of NDP reward from NnsDAO official.

 Note that the number of NDPs given away in this sharing activity is limited, so act fast.